 A project officer improves the project planning and delivery process by collecting and maintaining data.
 Here are the responsibilities of a project officer:

 - Supporting the creation and maintenance of project plans

 - Applying templates and guidelines to collect and maintain data consistently

 How to develop a strategy for your PMO

-You increase your chances of project success when your company's culture, needs, and resources align with your PMO strategy.
+Increase your chances of project success by aligning your company's culture, needs, and resources with your PMO strategy.

 By creating an aligned strategy that clarifies the methods, tools, and resources needed for project success, PMOs make better decisions, reduce risk, and contribute to business growth.

 There is no one-size-fits-all approach to creating a strategic plan for your PMO.
 There are, however, common steps to follow when developing a PMO strategy.

 1. Clarify your organization's goals, vision, and mission